Delight in the data of your life with this beautifully illustrated journal from bestselling author Lea Redmond.

 - Fans of journaling formats, such as Wreck This Journal, How to Be an Explorer of the World, and The Pocket Scavenger

 Andrea Tsurumi's breakdown is 25 percent author, 25 percent illustrator, 25 percent cartoonist, and 25 percent dog parent who lives and draws in Philadelphia.
-All 100 percent of her made the books Crab Cake and Accident!, and she's also 50 percent of the team that made Sharko And Hippo, by Elliott Kalan, and the Kondo & Kezumi series, by David Goodner.
-You can see all of her work at www.andreatsurumi.com.
+All 100 percent of them made the books Crab Cake: Turning the Tide Together and Accident!.
+They're also 50 percent of the team that made Sharko And Hippo by Elliott Kalan and the Kondo & Kezumi series by David Goodner.
+Learn more about Andrea at www.andreatsurumi.com.